Tobii/TobiiGamingUnitySDK/docs/manual.md

 Follow the instructions included with your eye tracker to download and install the correct Tobii Engine runtime software.
 Make sure the eye tracker and software is working correctly.

-### Step 2: Download the Tobii Gaming SDK for Unity
+### Step 2: Download the Tobii Unity SDK for Desktop

-If you haven't already done so, download the Tobii Gaming SDK for Unity from [Tobii Developer Zone (http://developer.tobii.com)](http://developer.tobii.com).
+If you haven't already done so, download the Tobii Unity SDK for Desktop from [Tobii Developer Zone (http://developer.tobii.com)](http://developer.tobii.com).
 You need to be logged in to access the Downloads page.
 You can create an account for free, it only takes a couple of minutes.

 ### Step 3: Import the SDK assets to a new Unity project

-Save the Tobii Gaming SDK for Unity unitypackage file in an easy to remember place on disk.
-This unitypackage includes all the Tobii Gaming SDK assets and demo scenes.
+Save the Tobii Unity SDK for Desktop unitypackage file in an easy to remember place on disk.
+This unitypackage includes all the Tobii Unity SDK assets and demo scenes.

 Open Unity, and create a New Unity Project.
 Select [Windows as Target Platform](#set-windows-as-target-platform).

-[Import all assets](#import-the-sdk-assets) from the Tobii Gaming SDK unitypackage.
+[Import all assets](#import-the-sdk-assets) from the Tobii Unity SDK for Desktop unitypackage.

 ### Step 4: Get to know the API and the eye-gaze data